DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 <div clas="description">
 <p>The shreds of the hill and ruined hut fall away—revealing, beneath them, a thatched roof, a ramshackle wooden hut, and an enormous tree stump whose roots thrust into the air and mire.
 Twin iron cages hang from its eaves, filled with scores of shrieking, screaming ravens entrapped within.</p>
-<p>Floating beside the hut, standing in an upside-down, hollowed-out giant’s skull, is an old, gnarled woman.
-Her white hair stands twin horns upon her head, then falls down into multiple iron-tipped braids that dangle like daggers across her chest.
+<p>Standing in an upside-down, hollowed-out giant’s skull that floats beside the hut, is an old, gnarled woman.
+Her white hair stands like twin horns upon her head, then falls down into multiple iron-tipped braids that dangle like daggers across her chest.
 Her dark eyes burn from the depths of her wrinkled, sunken face, her long, yellowed nails curling like claws before her chest.</p>
 <p>"You’ve had your fun, my dears," Baba Lysaga rasps.
 “Now, I believe it is time for <em>mine.</em>."
 </div>
 Baba Lysaga then attacks.